digital-asset/daml/docs/source/concepts/ledger-model/ledger-exceptions.rst

 So, we now define the "before-after" relation as a partial order, rather than a total order, on all the actions of a transaction.
-This relation is defined as follows: `act1` comes before `act2` (equivalently, `act2` comes after `act1`) if and only if `act1` appears before `act2` in a prefix traversal of the transaction tree, and any rollback nodes that are ancestors of `act1` are also ancestors of `act2`.
+This relation is defined as follows: `act1` comes before `act2` (equivalently, `act2` comes after `act1`) if and only if `act1` appears before `act2` in a preorder traversal of the transaction tree, and any rollback nodes that are ancestors of `act1` are also ancestors of `act2`.